i3d/vim-jimbothemes/README.md

 Theme nordic-aurora was inspired from [ImageGoNord](https://github.com/Schrodinger-Hat/ImageGoNord).
 Color palette was strictly followed the guideline there.
 Credits go to them.
 I have not yet found a suitable wallpaper for this theme.

+All theme wallpapers are under the wallpapers subdir.
+The nordic-aurora wallpaper credit goes to [here](https://www.reddit.com/r/nordtheme/comments/f1dyk2/made_this_wallpaper_from_a_graphic_on_nords/)

 # Installation
 ```VimL
 Plug 'i3d/vim-jimbothemes' " or any other package manager